doc-tryphon/LLM-Experiments/AI project outlines folder/AI training folder/Enterprise-ai-training.md

-To get this outline, I provided grok 3 beta with my PC specs, and asked for guidance on how to train AI, broken down step by step
+To get this outline, I provided grok 3 beta with my PC specs, and asked for an outline on how to train Enterprise-Level AI

 # Enterprise-Level AI Training